NXLog Legacy Documentation

 Host

-The module connects to the IP address or hostname defined in this directive.
+The module connects to this IP address or hostname.
 If additional hosts are specified on new lines, the module works in a failover configuration.
 If a destination becomes unavailable, the module automatically fails over to the next one.
-If the last destination becomes unavailable, the module will fail over to the first destination.
+If the last destination becomes unavailable, the module fails over to the first destination.

 TLS/SSL directives